Arthur P. Warner

 Arthur Pratt Warner (April 18, 1870, Jacksonville, Florida – March 22, 1957, Beloit, Wisconsin) was an American inventor, businessman and pioneer aviator.
-His inventions include the electric brake and the speedometer.
+His inventions include the electric brake and, along with his brother, the automotive speedometer.

 He was the first American private citizen to purchase an airplane, the "first commercially built airplane".
-He paid Glenn Curtiss $6000 for a disassembled one.
+He paid Glenn Curtiss $6000 (equal to $ today) a disassembled one.
 Once he had assembled it (without instructions or manuals), he became the first person to fly in Wisconsin, at Beloit on November 4, 1909.
 He got 50 ft off the ground and traveled a quarter mile (0.4 km).
 This also made him the eleventh American pilot.

 A self-taught engineer, with his brother Charles he invented the first automobile speedometer, which made him rich.
 The Warner Instrument Co. was incorporated in 1903, with Warner as vice president and general manager.
-In 1912, he sold his speedometer company for $1.2 million.
+In 1912, he sold his speedometer company for $1.2 million, equal to $ today.
 In 1917, the Warner Manufacturing Co. came into existence, with Warner as president, to make automobile and truck trailers.
 Inventions that he developed in connection with this business included the electric brake and power clutch.
 He retired in 1934.